realWRC/quiziverse/README.md

 - **300 quizzes**
 - **300 results**

-> **Note:** Ensure that your MongoDB instance is running before generating fake data.
+> **Note:** Ensure that your MongoDB instance is running before executing this script.

 ---

 Congratulations!
 You have now set up the Quiziverse application.
+You can register, login and have some fun.

 ## Documentation